OpenWaterProject/ow-lab-notebook/turbidity_001/turbidity.markdown

 ![multiple](./assets/four-beam-color.png)

 Because of the complexity of this configuration, however, it seems better to focus on a single sensor-emitter pair, in line with the EPA / ISO standards.
-Typical sensor instruments implement this configuration in the tip of the probe:
+Typical sensor instruments implement this configuration in the tip of the probe (sometimes including detectors at angles other than 90 degrees (e.g., the 'back scatter' detector in the below figure) in order to attempt to do some error compensation:

 ![sensor-design](./assets/sensor-design.png)

 # First steps towards measurement

-- Chris' design for PVC housing
+So, as a first pass, it seems like a good idea to focus on the simplest design that will provide useful data.
+In particular, I'm interested in building a 'turbidity alert' that detects changes from baseline; but it seems that this is accomplished by attempting to fulfill the ISO 7027 method, which is a fairly simple way of approaching the trigger system, anyway.

+### Fastie's design
+I had some very useful discussions with Chris Fastie about constructing a window system in an enclosure that would allow for such 90 degree orientations.
+He quickly sketched up some prototypes:

 <img src="./assets/pvc-1.jpg" width=300>